These Indoor Vines that Grow in Water are the best way to bring nature into your home without worrying too much about

 Botanical Name: Ceropegia

 Growing strings of heart in the water is super easy.
 Its heart-shaped leaves with white patterns do best in bright, indirect sunlight.
 Just remember to change the water every 7-10 days.

 Botanical Name: Epipremnum aureum

-Pothos is often confused with philodendron, which is another popular houseplant with beautiful heart-shaped foliage.
+Pothos is often confused with philodendron, another popular houseplant with beautiful heart-shaped foliage.
 All it needs is a warm spot with bright indirect light.
 The best part is you can grow all the pothos variety in the water.